-We are calling on everyone in Scotland to join us in our mission to achieve zero new HIV transmission by 2030
+We are calling on everyone in Scotland to join us in our mission to achieve zero new HIV transmissions by 2030

 We’re close to making new HIV diagnoses a thing of the past.
 But misinformation and stigma are holding us back.
-With your help, Scotland can #GetToZero new HIV transmission by 2030.
+With your help, Scotland can #GetToZero new HIV transmissions by 2030.

 Liz Marr, Senior Residential Manager at Waverley Care

 It's fantastic when we look at the distance we have travelled since the 80s.
 A whole generation was almost wiped out, so it is staggering to see where we are now.